 If you have already removed the leaves and flowers during prep, you can try this method for air drying:

 - Spread the individual pieces on a screen or cheesecloth.

 - Keep them in a dark, warm area until they have dried completely.

-- Spread the leaves out on a cookie sheet.
+- Spread a layer of paper towels onto the cookie sheet.

 - Place the sheet in the oven.